ElementsProject/lightning/doc/lightning-getinfo.7.md

-lightning-getinfo -- Command to receive all information about the c-lightning node.
+lightning-getinfo -- Command to receive all information about the Core Lightning node.
 ============================================================

 SYNOPSIS